mikehadlow/RmqBindingTest/Readme.md

 dotnet publish -o Output --self-contained -r win-x64
 ```

 There are two console projects, `RmqBindingTest.Consumer` and `RmqBindingTest.Publisher`.
-I ran multiple instances of each
-on two separate VMs using the following batch scripts:

 Both console applications require the following environment variables to be set:
 ```